andreivictor/bootstrap-tooltip-custom-class/README.md

 or

-- Initialize the tooltip with the `customClass` parameter:
+- Use `customClass` parameter on plugin initialization:
 ```javascript
 $(function () {
   $('.my-element').tooltip({